nrkn/sm-vtmb-wad/readme.md

   then perspective correcting, scaling, rotating etc it in Photoshop.

-All converted to glorious 256 color Doom palette, which generally means a bit of color tweaking, because otherwise 90% of the textures come mostly gray
+All converted to glorious 256 color Doom palette, which generally means a bit of color tweaking, because otherwise 90% of the textures come out mostly gray

 ![Pawnshop wall](tex/walls/pawnwin2.png)